The Reserve Bank of Australia (RBA) has announced another hold in the cash rate, leaving it at 4.35 per cent.

 “I am concerned, however, that banks will find reasons to not pass on the reduction in full, which will not help ease the pain for borrowers doing it tough on higher rates.

 “That’s where brokers will further prove their value and play a key role in assisting customers and alleviating their pain.
-Brokers can take their customers through all the options open to them whether that be refinancing or improving the terms of the existing loan,” Bednar stated.
+Brokers can take their customers through all the options open to them whether that be refinancing or improving the terms of the existing loan,” Bednar said.

-Bednar further added that with previous rate hikes making “conditions tougher for mortgage holders”, brokers have already been on the forefront of helping customers deal with higher rates and cost of living pressures, and they “will be in even more demand when the rate cycle moves down”.
+Bednar further added that with previous rate hikes making “conditions tougher for mortgage holders”, brokers have already been on the forefront of helping customers deal with higher rates and cost-of-living pressures, and they “will be in even more demand when the rate cycle moves down”.

 [RELATED: Inflation is at RBA’s target: Should we expect a Cup Day rate drop?]